To create a sense of belonging, making it a worry free and enjoyable retirement, where self respect, security and independence is very important.

 Cooling Off Period - After signing the Agreement, the Resident is entitled to a cooling off period of fifteen business days.
 If during this period, the Resident decides not to go ahead with the occupancy, then all monies paid will be refunded in full, less any Government and Bank Charges.

-Further Information - If you have any further questions or would like to discuss an agreement in further detail, contact Council by on 08-87601100 or by email at email@example.com
+Further Information - If you have any further questions or would like to discuss an agreement in further detail, contact Council by telephone on 08-87601100 or by email at email@example.com